AlexKarlsen/rticonnextdds-connector/examples/python/README.md

 ### Installation and platform support
 Check [here](https://github.com/rticommunity/rticonnextdds-connector#getting-started-with-python) and [here](https://github.com/rticommunity/rticonnextdds-connector#platform-support).
-If you still have trouble, write on the [RTI Community forum](https://community.rti.com/forums/technical-questions).
+If you still have trouble, write on the [RTI Community forum](https://community.rti.com/forums/technical-questions) or contact [RTI Support] (https://support.rti.com).

 ### Available examples
 In this directory, you can find one set of examples: